The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in the mind and brain

-A recent study investigated the development of counting in deep neural network architectures~\cite{dulberg2021modelling}.
+To address this, a recent study investigated the development of counting in deep neural network architectures~\cite{dulberg2021modelling}.
 These included the ESBN, the Transformer, and long short-term memory (LSTM)~\cite{hochreiter1997long} (a type of recurrent neural network).
-Each architecture displayed a distinct developmental timecourse.
+Each architecture displayed a distinct developmental timecourse (Figure~\ref{counting_results}).
 The Transformer displayed a roughly linear timecourse, taking approximately the same amount of time to master each number.
 The LSTM displayed an exponentially increasing timecourse, taking more time to learn each new number.
 Only the ESBN displayed a human-like inductive transition, gradually learning to count each number from one to four, and then rapidly acquiring the ability to count higher after learning to count to five.
 This was due to the ability of the ESBN to learn a procedure over the representations in its control pathway that was abstracted away from the specific numbers in the count sequence (represented in the model's perceptual pathway), allowing it to rapidly and systematically generalize between numbers.
-This case study illustrates how the relational bottleneck can emulate a human-like developmental trajectory for learning abstract concepts.
+Specifically, the ESBN learned a procedure in which it stopped counting once the count sequence matched the desired number of objects (once the target value of N had been reached in the give-N task).
+The ESBN's use of symbol-like representations (in its control pathway, representing `item at which to stop’) allowed this procedure to be abstracted away from the particular target value (represented in the perceptual pathway, and bound to the symbol-like representation in external memory), facilitating rapid generalization to higher values.
+This case study illustrates how the relational bottleneck can facilitate a human-like developmental trajectory for learning abstract concepts.